apostrophecms/apostrophe-documentation/modules/apostrophe-modal/browser-apostrophe-modal.md

 ### getLastSlide()
 Return the last slide, or the modal itself if it has no nested slides.
 Returns the `apostrophe-modal` object, not a jQuery element.
+Use findSafe so we are not faked out by nested views.
 ### getSlides()
 Returns the `apostrophe-modal` objects corresponding to each slide nested in this modal, which presumably is a slide parent